-Client menu Context menu option (Pin) of external window title bar preferences
+Client menu: Context menu option (Pin) of external window title bar accessible from the File menu 18 and by default by the Ctrl+P keyboard shortcut 295.

-5.86 preferences command
+5.89 preferences command

-Action Displays the Preferences dialog box.
+Action: Displays the Preferences dialog box (shown below), which is also preferences

-Client menu File > Preferences
+Client menu: File > Preferences

-5.87 previousCompileError command
+5.90 previousCompileError command

-Finds the previous line in error relative to the current line, if the request being displayed fails to compile [138].
+Action: Finds the previous line in error relative to the current line, if the request being displayed fails to compile has l.
 If the program you are debugging has no compilation errors, the commands does nothing.